6 Best Podcasts to Listen to

 4. How Stuff Works

-This set of podcasts is more casual and is good fun listening.
+How Stuff Works podcast is more casual and is good fun listening.
 Covering topics with a scientific bent, episodes look at biology, chemistry, and physics, presented for a general audience.
 The website also includes articles on things like tech, money, animals, the law and much more.

 There are also enjoyable speculative episodes on topics such as how future humans could adapt their physiology to live on different planets, or how selective portions of a person's memory might be manipulatable or even erasable.
 This is a great set of podcasts for easy listening for those interested in getting started in science, or if you're simply looking to get more clued up on a wide range of topics.